grafana/developer-advocacy/projects/Loki Community Calls/2025-08-12 All About Structured Metadata.md

 	- Search and filtering
 	- correlation between telemetry signals
 	- alerting
+        - What does LogQL query look like with structured metadata?
+- Which collectors currently support structured metadata
+        - Alloy
+        - Otel collector inherited via the otlp endpoint -> segway
 - OTel and structured metadata
 	- What does structured metadata have to do with OTel?
 	- What are OTel attributes and are they all stored as structured metadata?
+        - In Loki OSS we allow users to control structured metadata promotion.
+Can you tell us how this works?
+        - Can you also do this in Grafana Cloud?
 - Best practices for structured metadata
 	- OTel semantic conventions
 	- be selective about labels